 Our infants are building a strong foundation for early literacy skills at a young age.
-The very basics are being practiced throughout the day: holding a book, turning its pages, reading from left-to-right.
-Infants are beginning to understand how books “work” and how they connect the reader to the listener.
-When a book is read, infants are developing the cognitive skills needed to connect sounds into words, and words into meaning.
-When infants listen to the reader’s changing tone, repeating & rhyming pattern, and voice inflection, they are learning how language is a form of communication.
-Infants who are exposed to books, reading, and story-telling at an early age is more likely to develop a strong love of books when they are older.
+The very basics are being practiced throughout the day: holding a book, turning its pages, and watching their teachers reading from left-to-right.
+They are beginning to understand how books “work,” how they connect the reader, and how they relate to the listener when read out loud.
+When a book is read to them, the infants are developing the cognitive skills required to connect sounds into words and words into meaning.
+When they listen to the reader’s changing tone, rhythm patterns, voice inflection, and repeating phrasing, they are learning how language is formed and an essential element of communication.
+Infants who are exposed to books, reading, and story-telling at an early age are more likely to develop strong communication skills and a love of books as they get older.
 Learn more about our Infant Program.